-Jim is passionate about his products and among the best in the business for providing support, feature roll outs and firmware evolution.
-The Vector and Jack Expander are very well engineered modules and the firmware is regularly progressed.
-Jim is very reachable via the Five12 website forum and issues tend to get fixed in the near term.
+Jim is passionate about his products and among the best in the business for providing support, feature roll-outs, and firmware revision.
+The Vector and Jack Expander are very well-engineered modules.
+Jim is reachable via the Five12 website forum, and issues tend to get fixed in the near term.

-The Five12 commitment to new features has been demonstrated since release, especially with the recent Custom Chord and Drum Voice additions, and there are still more refinements planned.
-The Vector still has legs for more development.
-A reasonable user base has evolved and you can often find answers on the official Vector forum or the Five12 Vector Sequencer User Group Facebook page.
+The Five12 commitment to new features has been demonstrated consistently since release, especially with the recent Custom Chord and Drum Voice additions.
+There are still more refinements planned as the Vector still has legs for more development.
+A reasonable user-base has evolved and you can often find answers on the official Vector forum or the Five12 Vector Sequencer User Group Facebook page.

 - Deep levels of control accessed through an excellent user interface.

-- Five12 continue to roll out new capabilities and have a road map that will keep the Vector relevant for a good number of years.
+- Five12 continues to roll out new capabilities and have a road map that will keep the Vector relevant for a good number of years.

-- At heart it is really enjoyable to use and will help and inspire you to write music.
+- At heart, it is really enjoyable to use and will help inspire you to write music.

-- Playing notes from a connected keyboard through to a destination device could be a little easier to enable than it is today.
+- Playing notes from a connected keyboard through to a destination device could be a little easier than it is today.